bricss/eslint-config-ultra-refined/README.md

 ```shell
 npm install eslint-config-ultra-refined --save-dev
 ```
-Install peer dependencies after completion.
+Install peer dependencies when complete.
-You will see the prompt in the console after installation.
+You will see a prompt in the console after installation.
 Or run the following command:
 ```shell
 node -p "require('eslint-config-ultra-refined/package').peerDependecies" | sed 's/[\{\},]//g ; s/: /@/g' | xargs npm install --save-dev